NCAR/GPU_workshop/README.md

 15. Numba with CUDA, CuPy, and Dask
 16. Optimizing AI/ML workflows in Python for GPUs

 We have decided to focus primarily on descriptive and directive based programming plus usage of libraries/APIs in this GPU training program given the greater ease of deployment and cost savings in development time while still achieving significant performance.
 Nonetheless, many of the directive based and/or library implementations can work alongside CUDA kernels for when the greatest control of GPU hardware or performance optimizations are required.
-We recommend consulting this 9-part [CUDA Training Series](https://www.olcf.ornl.gov/cuda-training-series/ 'CUDA Training') offered by Oak Ridge national Laboratory or other resources for a more in depth training on CUDA code development.
+We recommend consulting this 9-part [CUDA Training Series](https://www.olcf.ornl.gov/cuda-training-series/ 'CUDA Training') offered by Oak Ridge National Laboratory or other resources for a more in depth training on CUDA code development.

 ## Course References, Resources, and Other Learning Materials